ravindu644/twrp_galaxy_m21/README.md

-# Latest TWRP Recovery for Galaxy M21
+# Trying to create ofrp for m21

 Features :